czhc/czhc.github.io/collections/_posts/2025-04-17-baseline-prompt-incident-report.md

 ### Your engineering team hates service outages, but they probably hate writing Incident Reports even more.

 An incident might last for minutes, hours, or even days.
 Writing a meaningful report afterward?
 That’s an additional tax on the process.
-But it's a necessary task.
+But it is a necessary task.

 A good incident report should: